christytan/ords-apex-dbcs/exacs-QA/README.md

 18. Build a docker container running node.js connected to EXACS database
 19. Connect Oracle Analytics Cloud to your Exadata database

-Watch the video below for an overview of Autonomous Database Dedicated

 # Workshop Overview